abhijeetkakade1234/CodeNap/README.md

   <b>FlowMind</b>
 </p>

-Stay mindful and productive while browsing the web with the MindfulFlow Chrome Extension.
+Stay mindful and productive while browsing the web with the FlowMind Chrome Extension.
 This extension provides reminders to take breaks, stand up, and drink water at regular intervals to avoid prolonged sitting and stay hydrated.

 ## Features